thygesteffensen/PowerAutomateMockUp/ReadMe.md

 #### IState
 IState, and its implementation, is how the state of the execution of a Power Automate flow is handled.
 It contains the trigger values and can give the value of previous executed actions, by either using one of the interfaces below (for simplicity) or IState itself.

+## Tests

+Tests are located in the **Tests** project and they are written using Nunit as test framework.

 ## Contribute

 This is my bachelor project and I'm currently not accepting contributions until it have been handed in.
 Anyway, fell free to drop an issue with a suggestion or improvement.

 <!--## Credits-->

+## Code style
+The code is written using [Riders](https://www.jetbrains.com/help/rider/Settings_Code_Style_CSHARP.html) default C# code style.

+Commits are written in [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) style, the commit messages are used to determine the version and when to release a new version.
+The pipeline is hosted on Github and [Semantic Release](https://github.com/semantic-release/semantic-release) is used.